 Probiotics are the "good" bacteria — or live cultures — just like those naturally found in your gut.
 These active cultures help change or repopulate intestinal bacteria to balance gut flora.
 This functional component may boost immunity and overall health, especially GI health.
 For instance, probiotics have been used for management of irritable bowel syndrome symptoms.
 Some strains of these live cultures may help prevent specific allergy symptoms, reduce symptoms of lactose intolerance and more.
 However, effects can vary from person to person.

 To obtain more probiotics, King recommends enjoying fermented dairy foods including yogurt, kefir products and aged cheeses, which contain live cultures (for example, bifidobacteria and lactobacilli).
 Plus, she suggests some non-dairy foods which also have beneficial cultures, including kimchi, sauerkraut, miso, tempeh and cultured non-dairy yogurts.

 What Makes Prebiotics and Probiotics the "Dynamic Duo?"

-The bottom line: At minimum, prebiotics and probiotics are keys for good gut health.
+The bottom line: At a minimum, prebiotics and probiotics are keys for good gut health.
 "I think we are at an exciting time in research," says King.
 "We're finding that the gut flora is responsible for more than just digestion."

-Incorporating health-promoting functional foods, such as foods containing prebiotics and probiotics, into the diet potentially aids in creating a healthier you.
+Incorporating health-promoting functional foods, such as foods containing prebiotics and probiotics, into the diet aids in creating a healthier you.

 For specific advice on obtaining prebiotics and probiotics for your own specific health needs, especially if you have GI issues or a weakened immune system, contact a registered dietitian nutritionist.